Carpool Savings Calculator

 Solo daily cost = Fuel cost per day + Tolls per day + Parking per day

-When you carpool, the calculator assumes everyone shares costs equally:
+When you carpool, the calculator assumes the direct costs are shared equally by all riders:

 Carpool daily cost per person = Solo daily cost ÷ Number of people in carpool